ferd/ReVault/USAGE.md

 ### Creating the keys

-when we compiled the project, we also built command line tool that lets us manage and interact with ReVault instances:
+when we compiled the project, we also built a command-line tool that lets us manage and interact with ReVault instances:

 ```
 $ ./_build/prod/bin/revault_cli --help